slcz/gomoku/README.md

 # gomoku
 Gomoku game written in haskell and based on gloss library.
-15x15 board.
-AI is based on Temporal difference neural networks.
+It is played on 15x15 board, though the size of the board can be changed.

 ```
 Usage: gomoku [OPTION...]